raspberrypilearning/non-player-characters/en/step_5.md

 Click on your second dog in the Hierarchy and scroll down in the Inspector to see the 'FollowController' script in the window.

-Click on the circle next to 'Player' and select the Player GameObject from the menu:
+Click on the circle next to Player and select the Player GameObject from the menu:

 ![The Follow Controller script component with Player GameObject.](images/script-comp.png)